-Hatred, is a very complex word, yet we use it so casually that the feeling has become a part of our normal lives.
+Hatred is a very complex word, yet we use it so casually that the feeling has become a part of our normal lives.
 We pretty much hate a lot of things in our life like for example our job, our parents, our children and the list goes on and on.
 But when it comes to anime characters, this feeling gets multiplied 10 times.
-There are a lot of anime characters out there who had been created just for being hated, and we should remember that such types of characters are important to create a right balance in the overall story.
+There are a lot of anime characters out there who had been created just for being hated, and we should remember that such types of characters are important to create the right balance in the overall story.

 - List of 10 Most Hated Haikyuu Characters